ratpack/ratpack/ratpack-manual/src/content/chapters/75-logging.md

 * Jakarta Commons Logging

 Simply add <em>one</em> logging library as a dependency and use slf4j syntax to log.
-If you are using another logging library, SLF4J provides a [migration tool](http://www.slf4j.org/migrator.html).
+If you are currently using another logging library, SLF4J provides a [migration tool](http://www.slf4j.org/migrator.html) to automate the transition.
 Examples for Java and Groovy are below and more details can be found in the [SLF4J manual](http://www.slf4j.org/manual.html).

 ## Java